Free postsecondary planning events!

 Supporting Your Teen’s Career Search

 How can you help your child figure out what they want to do, without telling them what to do?
-This workshop will cover what your high schooler needs from you in their career search, and how to help them explore and identify their career interests.
+This workshop will cover what your high schooler needs from you in their career search, and how to help them identify and explore their career interests.

 Audience: Best for the parents/guardians of 9th–12th grade students